jsomers/quizdash/README.md

 How to avoid keeping people waiting in a waiting area for too long, but not give away the content of the upcoming game?
 Also want to give people a chance to read the instructions.

 Player disconnects?

+### Key metrics ###

+How many players are there?

+How many people who start a game finish it?

+How many people who finish one game play another?

+Histogram of game streaks

+How do these metrics correlate with performance?

+Keep a dashboard that's updated dynamically (even using Juggernaut) with simple Redis counts on events

 ### Reference info ###